-YB DATUK ARISS BIN SAMSUDIN, aged 57, Malaysian, was appointed as Vice Chairman & Executive Director of KLB on 5 March 1996 and was appointed to the Board of Syarikat Kia Lim Kilang Batu Bata Sdn Bhd ("SKL") on 28 February 1995.
+DATUK ARISS BIN SAMSUDIN, aged 58, Malaysian, was appointed as Vice Chairman & Executive Director of KLB on 5 March 1996 and was appointed to the Board of Syarikat Kia Lim Kilang Batu Bata Sdn Bhd ("SKL") on 28 February 1995.
 He also sits on the Board of several other private limited companies.

 Prior to joining SKL, he was appointed to the Board of Directors of Naluri Berhad in 1994 and had resigned in 2000.
 He has previously held the position of a Business Development Manager (Southern-Johor state) in Kretam Holdings Berhad from 1 April 1994 to 30 October 1994 and subsequently went on to join Jeffa Construction Sdn Bhd in a similar position from 1 November 1994 to 29 February 1996.
 On 1 March 1996, he joined Kretam Management Sdn Bhd as a Business Development Manager (Southern-Johor state) and resigned on 16 November 1998.
-YB Datuk Ariss had been in the civil service for about ten (10) years from 1984 to 1994 before moving on to business.
-Socially, he is currently a member of State Assembly of Semerah, Johor, and MARA Council Member 2011-2013.
+Datuk Ariss had been in the civil service for about ten (10) years from 1984 to 1994 before moving on to business.
+Socially, he is currently the Council member of Majlis Amanah Rakyat (MARA).
+He is also the Board member of Putra Specialist Hospital (Batu Pahat) Sdn Bhd.

-YB Datuk Ariss has no family relationship with any Director and/or major shareholder of the Company; no conflict of interest with the Company and has no conviction for offences within the past ten (10) years.
+Datuk Ariss has no family relationship with any Director and/or major shareholder of the Company; no conflict of interest with the Company and has no conviction for offences within the past ten (10) years.